tryyang2001/tp/docs/UserGuide.md

 #### 4.2.3 Deleting Food Items `delete f/`

-When you mistakenly add a wrong Food Item inside your Food List, there is no need to worry!
+When you accidentally add a wrong Food Item inside your Food List, there is no need to worry!
 This command allows you to remove a specific Food Item in the Food List.

 Format: `delete f/LIST_NO d/DD-MM-YYYY t/HHMM` deletes the *n<sup>th</sup>* Food Item in the Food List which has the date (`DD-MM-YYYY`)